 Ring had a rock shop in Kaslo, B.C. for thirty years and also taught adult education on remote Native Reserves on the B.C.
 North Coast and in the Northwest Territory.
 His art has been strongly influenced by his Native experiences.
 The name "Many Stones" was inspired while Ring was teaching at Fort Leard in the N.W.T. in the early 90's.
 Ring took some lapidary equipment with him that year for something to do on weekends and always showed stones he had polished to the local Natives.
 Native peoples are big on nicknames and his nickname with the Dene became "Many Stones", hence the inspiration for the shop name.

-Ring’s decision to return to his roots in far west Texas was a long considered one since moving a thirty-year rock collection two thousand miles is no easy matter.
-He purchased a dilapidated old gas station at Study Butte, Texas and has been in the process of converting it into a rock and gift shop for almost fourteen years.
+Ring's decision to return to his roots in far west Texas was a long considered one since moving a thirty-year rock collection two thousand miles is no easy matter.
+He purchased a dilapidated old gas station at Study Butte, Texas and has been in the process of converting it into a rock and gift shop for over twenty years.

 Huggins is also a potter and offers classes in various forms of pottery.
 Among his other crafts for sale in the shop are his hand painted skulls, drums, hubcaps, and leather crafts.
 Ring also keeps a flock of chickens and sells eggs.

-In 2004 Huggins began buying, growing and selling Cacti and has developed a reputation for having a wonderful variety of both native and exotic Cacti.
-Since that time he has expanded the nursery to include Bromeliads and Vermiliads.
+In 2004 Huggins began buying, and has developed a reputation for having a wonderful variety of both native and exotic Cacti.

 During a visit to Many Stones you may also enjoy a tour of Ring's garden displaying many indigenous plants and a veggie garden watered by a roof catchment system.